S0UGATA/S0UGATA/README.md

 - 🛠️ Working at [Storebrand](https://www.storebrand.no) as a senior backend developer.
 - 🎓 Studying Masters in Data Science at [NMBU](https://www.nmbu.no/)
-- 📸 Other than that, I am an amateur photographer, and am into horology.
+-    When I am not coding/studying,
+    - 📸 I learn the art of photography
+    - ⌚ and obsess about the history of mechanical watches of which I own a few.